 Turner Park is 1 of 108 St. Louis parks.
 This 1.4 acre park, placed into ordinance in 1937, is located just southwest of the intersection of C.D.
-Banks Avenue and N. Sarah Street in
+Banks Avenue and N. Sarah Street in the Vandeventer neighborhood.

 The park was named after J. Milton Turner a leader in the areas of African American education, civil rights, and foreign diplomacy during the decades after the Civil War.